joyent/vera/docs/interface.md

 ### Response Codes and Common Responses

 Matches the HTTP spec as closely as possble.
+The HTTP codes are only for reference, the codes do not appear in web socket responses.

 | Code | HTTP Code | Description |
 | --- | --- | --- |